epotto/obscura/METHODOLOGY.md

 # Methodology: The OBSCURA Pipeline

 This document outlines the standard operating procedure for executing an OBSCURA spatial light model.
-The pipeline relies on a three-tier approach: top-down satellite extraction, ground-truth field data, and R-based spatial computation.
+The pipeline relies on a three-tier approach: top-down satellite extraction, ground field data, and R-based spatial computation.

 ## 1. Source Data Acquisition (VIIRS)
 To establish the baseline urban radiance ($I_0$), we utilize the Earth Observation Group (EOG) repository.